|Sambucus racemosa ssp.

 as if to draw a parabola.
 Leaves are of opposite phyllotaxis, of an

 imparipinnate compound leaf of 8-30cm in length.
 The leaves on the

 branches with flowers have 2-3 pairs of leaflets, while those

 without flowers have 3-6 teams.
 The leaflets measure 3-10cm long,

 1-4cm wide, long-oblong-shaped, with sharp tips and bases round to

-cuneate, and margins with fine serrations.
-New branch's tips give
+cuneate and margins with fine serrations.
+The new branch's tips give

 3-10cm wide panicles and set many 3-5mm across flowers that tinge